 In all our businesses, employees were trained on various aspects of Human rights and their rights as employees.
-This included communication on their right to join a recognized workers union, right to a safe work environment and right to be considered for employment without discrimination.
-EPK enhanced this communication by erecting notice boards at strategic points for communicating policies related to social, environmental and safety issues.
+This included communication on their right to join a recognized workers union, right to a safe work environment and right to be considered for employment EPK without discrimination. enhanced this communication by erecting notice boards at strategic points for communicating policies related to social, environmental and safety issues.
 Trainings and capacity building for employees on human rights issues were conducted and refresher trainings will be conducted in the coming year.
-Security personnel were trained on conducting body searches to enhance humane treatment of colleagues.
+Security trained personnel were on conducting body searches to enhance humane treatment colleagues.